Georgios Panagopoulos MD | Orthopaedic Surgeon

 What is the rotator cuff?

 The rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the ball (head) of the humerus (upper arm bone) firmly within the shallow socket of the shoulder blade (glenoid).
 Further than keeping the ball in the socket, the cuff muscles help lift and rotate the arm.
 A rotator cuff tear is one of the most common causes of shoulder pain.
 The supraspinatus muscle is the one typically involved, followed by the infraspinatus, and the subscapularis muscle.
+A tear can be either complete (full-thickness), or partial.

 What causes a rotator cuff tear?